Gurobi/gurobi-optimods/docs/source/mods/l1-regression.rst

 L1 Regression
 =============

-Minimum sum of absolute errors (L1) regression performs is generally more robust than ordinary least squares (OLS, L2) in that it is more resistant to outliers in the response variable.
-The loss function can be expressed using linear program, so fitting model coefficients is ideally suited to Gurobi.
+Minimum sum of absolute errors (L1) regression is generally more robust than ordinary least squares (OLS, L2) in that it is more resistant to outliers in the response variable.
+The loss function can be expressed using linear program (LP), so fitting model coefficients is ideally suited to an LP solver.

 The interface of this mod matches that of :code:`sklearn.linear_model.LinearRegression`.
 This example compares the coefficients found using L1 and L2 regression on the diabetes dataset.